-For the past two and a half years, SpaceX’s Smallsat Rideshare Program, which was announced in the summer of 2019, has provided one of the simplest and most affordable tickets to space.
+For the past two and a half years, SpaceX’s Smallsat Rideshare Program, announced in the summer of 2019, has provided one of the simplest and most affordable ticket to space.

 Following a few Starlink rideshare missions in 2020, SpaceX began launching dedicated Transporter missions in January 2021, delivering more than 320 client satellites and payloads to orbit since then.